vandana-malik/Car-Sales-Data-Analysis/README.md

 # Car-Sales-Data-Analysis

-this is a tool to simulate random events, and the methods and libraries used to implement it.
-It should also contain instructions on how other people could launch your project on their local machine if they wanted to.

 This is a tool to analyze Used car Sales data.

-Understanding the dataset: Follwing are the features privided in the dataset price
+Understanding the dataset: Follwing are the features provided in the dataset price
 model_year
 model